a-orangetree/College_Football_Scrape/README.md

 ##EXPLANATION OF TABLE OUTPUTS IN SQLITE

-Various scripts create/update tables in an SQLite.
+Each Python scripts creates one or more tables in SQLite.
 Below identifies potential tables which can be created, what information that table contains, and which script is responsible for populating it.

 ###Coach Table
 This table displays each school's head coach by year.
 If the coach was not retained throughout the entire season, that given year will be duplicated and each coach, including interim head coaches, will have a separate row.